 Cholesterol-Lowering Drugs: Cholesterol helps your body build new cells, insulate nerves, and produce hormones.
 But inflammation may lead to cholesterol build-up in the walls of arteries, increasing the risk of heart attack and stroke.

 Some people have a genetic predisposition to high cholesterol levels.
-These people may need drug therapy in addition to a healthier diet to bring their cholesterol down to a safe level.
+These people may need drug therapy such as statins in addition to a healthier diet to reduce their risk of atherosclerosis.

 Digoxin: Digoxin helps an injured or weakened heart to work more efficiently and to send blood through the body.
 It strengthens the force of the heart muscle's contractions and may improve blood circulation.